...

 Using Eurail and Interrail passes effectively

-Tech for train life: power banks, hotspots, eSIMs
+Tech for train life: power, connectivity, and backups

 Gear tip: Keep your data stable with an eSIM on long legs.
 Try Airalo or Yesim.
-For late arrivals, pre-book a Welcome Pickups transfer so you skip taxi lines.
+For late arrivals, pre-book a Welcome Pickups transfer so you skip taxi lines and step straight into your hotel or apartment.

 Digital Nomad Essentials on the Rails